-A thoughtfully designed resource hub is an incredible sales and marketing tool for manufacturers.
+A thoughtfully designed resource hub is an incredible sales and marketing tool for B2B companies.
 Not only is a resource hub great to share on social, but you can include links in your sales emails, nurtures, and ABM campaigns.
 Best of all, reporting tools like HubSpot allow you to track who is viewing your content - and when - for a more insightful sales process.

 Marketing may also be able to help the Service team by creating a Customer Knowledge Base for the site.
 This can include basics like how your product works, common questions, warranty and service information, troubleshooting, and how to get more help.
 Modern knowledge bases allow your customers to search for answers to their most common questions, lessening the burden on your customer service team.